leebenson/reactql/README.md

 Custom libraries built for _ReactNow_.
 You'll find the RxJS `@connect` decorator in here, that lets you feed Observable values into your React components.

+### `kit/repo`

+Non-code files specific to the starter kit.
+For example, the _ReactNow_ logo that github pulls.
+You can safely delete this folder, if you want.

 ### `kit/webpack`

 Webpack configuration files, notably: